 Does the Sponsor have to be a faculty member at The University of Akron?
-Yes, your Honors Project Sponsor must be a faculty member at The University of Akron and typically is a member of your major department.
+Yes, your Honors Project Sponsor must be a full-time faculty member at The University of Akron and typically is a member of your major department.
 If the Sponsor is not a member of your major department then approval must be obtained from the Honors Faculty Advisor in that department.
 However, the Project Readers may be chosen from any department at the university, or may come from outside the university when appropriate.
 All readers must be approved by both the student and the faculty sponsor.

 What is the difference between a sponsor and a reader?
 The Sponsor serves as the primary advisor for the project, setting clear expectations for the project and evaluating the depth and quality of the research undertaken.
 Readers typically provide a secondary resource for the student and serve as an additional evaluator for the final project report.